manuGil/fair-code/README.md

 **How to use this template**

 1. Create a new repository using this template.
-2. Clone your reposiotry.
+2. Clone your repository.
 3. Edit the text between [ ] in the README and CONTRIBUTING file.
 Explanations of the expected content for each section appear between [ ], and they should be removed.
-Leave text ousite [ ] unchanged.
+Leave text outside [ ] unchanged.
 4. Start coding

 **How to organize source code**

-[The organization of your source code depends on the progaming language and the purpose of the code.
+[The organization of your source code depends on the progamming language and the purpose of the code.
 However, here are some general recommendations:

 1. Organize your source code in directories.
 Create a root-directory for the coder with the same name as repository.
 2. In the root directory include a tests directory for writing test for the source code.
 For example, in this template, source code should go in the `repo-template` directory.
 3. As the source code grows, keep scripts organized in sub-directories, the rule of thrumb here is to keep related scripts together.
-4. Use meaningful name for directories and scripts, and choose file names carefully.
+4. Use meaningful names for directories and scripts, and choose file names carefully.
 5. Separate data from source code.]

 > Important: when using this template, keep the stucture suggested in `repo-template`, but change the name to match you repository's name.

-*Delete this text above when this template in your repository*
+*Delete this text above when using this template in your repository*

 [Repository Description: In two or three sentences, describe the purpose of the repository: **what is this repository for?**]